-The York Open Eco Homes (YOEH) event (part of the national Green Open Home network) was popular, and hopefully has helped many people think of things that they can do to make their homes cosier, cheaper to run and “greener”.
-It was several months ago now but we’re spinning out a cool quarterly series of talks and workshops from it starting with talk from a local architects (Native Architects) on building low energy healthy homes.
+The York Open Eco Homes (YOEH) event (part of the national Green Open Home network) was popular and hopefully has helped many people think of things that they can do to make their homes cosier, cheaper to run and “greener”.
+It was several months ago now but we’re spinning out a cool quarterly series of talks and workshops from it starting with a talk from a local architect (Native Architects) on building low-energy healthy homes.
 It should be a good evening from a firm that has delivered lower energy footprint schools, village halls, and artist studios to name a few.

 Who came?
 What did people ask?
 Or want to see?
 FAQs?

-We put a lot of love into our ecorenovation & it’s a always joy when people who are also frustrated by how under performing houses typically are in the UK are starting to explore the options to circumvent waste in energy and money.
+We put a lot of love into our eco-renovation & it’s a always joy when people who are also frustrated by how underperforming houses typically are in the UK are starting to explore the options to circumvent waste in energy and money.
 The main questions were first about the cookies then split by major and minor changes.
-Often people were interested in things I’ve done little blog articles on before including the floor insulation, chimney balloon, draught proofing, lifestyle, PV panels, and energy monitoring.
+Often people were interested in things I’ve done little blog articles on before including floor insulation, chimney balloon, draught-proofing, lifestyle, PV panels, and energy monitoring.

 FAQs – Photovoltaic panel (PVs)

 One of the most common phrases about PVs we heard was that people had “… seen them about, but not thought about putting them on my roof…”.
 A lot of questions were about cost.
-Generically when we got ours installed the typical quote for a stardard single roof was £4k for 4kW (which is still often advertised, e.g. by ecoexperts) with prices increasing from that point.
-I asked the local company (Solarwall) for the current price range for a low and high end 4kW installation and they said £5.5-6k, which is inline with quotes we got a while back.
+Generically when we got ours installed the typical quote for a standard single roof was ~£4k for 4kW (which is still often advertised, e.g. by ecoexperts) with prices increasing from that point.
+I asked the local company (Solarwall) for the current price range for a low and high-end 4kW installation and they said £5.5-6k, which is in line with quotes we got a while back.

 @L_EcoTerrace Hi, prices for 4kWp range from £5,500-£6,000.
 Great to hear you've had a successful weekend! #nicebiscuits 🙂